kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 ## [Training robot on simulation environment](#training_on_simulation)
 Most Deep Reinforcement Learning researchers are accustomed to Gym environment of OpenAI.
 There is package called [openai_ros](http://wiki.ros.org/openai_ros) that allows user use a custom robot environment in the form of Gym.

 DeepSoccer also provides a package for use a it as Gym format.
+That package is based on the [my_turtlebot2_training tutorial](http://wiki.ros.org/openai_ros/TurtleBot2%20with%20openai_ros).
+I recommend you first running a tutorial package before doing DeepSoccer package.

-First, you need to add the task_envs and robot_envs of DeepSoccer to the folder of openai_ros package.
+After finishing TurtleBot2 tutorial, you need to add two file to folder the task_envs and robot_envs of openai_ros package.
 You can download [that package](https://github.com/kimbring2/DeepSoccer/tree/master/openai_ros) which including that files.

 Second, download a [my_deepsoccer_training pacakge](https://github.com/kimbring2/DeepSoccer/tree/master/my_deepsoccer_training).
 After that, copy it to the src folder under ROS workspace like a Jetbot package and build it.

-The my_deepsoccer_training package is based on the my_turtlebot2_training package from the http://wiki.ros.org/openai_ros tutorial.
-I recommend that you first run a  tutorial package successfully.

 <a name="testing_on_real"></a>
 ## [Testing robot on real environment](#testing_on_real)

 <a name="deep_learning_deepsoccer"></a>
 # Deep Learning of DeepSoccer